Get updates

 • Traditional robots lack dynamism and safety in their movements, that's why they're often only seen in ‘controlled’ environments such as factories or research labs.

-In the ever-evolving landscape of robotics, 1X is leading the charge towards redefining the capabilities of androids for real-world impact.
-Unlike traditional systems that excelled in controlled lab environments but stumbled when faced with the unpredictability of the real world, our goal is to design general purpose androids that will function effectively in any scenario.
+In the ever-evolving landscape of robotics, 1X is leading the charge towards redefining the capabilities of humanoids for real-world impact.
+Unlike traditional systems that excelled in controlled lab environments but stumbled when faced with the unpredictability of the real world, our goal is to design general purpose robots that will function effectively in any scenario.

-At the heart of this endeavor is the development of a biped Android capable of safe and dynamically dexterous tasks.
+At the heart of this endeavor is the development of a two-legged robot capable of safe and dynamically dexterous tasks.
 NEO is 1.65 meters tall, weighs 30 kilograms, has 55 degrees of freedom (including hands), and is made of meticulously crafted components.

 January 2024, 1X will be hosting “Open House”.
 Allowing a selected group of people to learn more about how we’re working to achieve our goals and get a taste of what it means to be a vertically integrated robotics company.